Barcelona Autumn packing list

 November is a typical Autumn month with practically bare trees in the streets, jackets and sweaters and fewer hours of sunshine for a city that thrives in long days.

-Historically, November would see temperatures between 9 and 18 Celsius or 48 to 64 Farenheit, 5 hours of sunshine a day and 4 days with some rain making it a very appealing month for those looking to stay away from the summer heat.
+Historically, November would see temperatures between 9 and 18 C (48 to 64 F), 5 hours of sunshine a day and 4 days with some rain making it a very appealing month for those looking to stay away from the summer heat.

 In recent years, November temperatures have remained slightly higher making eating or having a drink at a terrace a pretty common way to meet friends and family.